ggandor/leap.nvim/README.md

 in `telescope.nvim` to allow for quick selection between search results.
-The below config maps (normal-mode) `s` within a Telescope picker to use Leap to select an entry and perform the default action (i.e. `<CR>`) on it, and (normal-mode) `S` to only select the entry (so you can perform a different action ot it):
+The below config maps (normal-mode) `s` within a Telescope picker to use Leap to select an entry and perform the default action (i.e. `<CR>`) on it, and (normal-mode) `S` to only select the entry (so you can perform a different action ot it).

 <details>
 <summary>Example: select a Telescope entry</summary>